Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

-Our algorithm starts by analyzing the program $p$.
-Our analysis collects code targets to populate the influencing types and together with their distances in $\Gamma$ ({\bf line 13}).
-Using this map, our extended algorithm initializes the set of uncovered code targets and unifies their typing distances ({\bf line 14}).
-The distance of a type indicates how far a type is from the code target.
-The closer the distance of a type the more likely it will be selected by the fuzzer for mutation.
-On the other hand, the unification of types aims to associate a single distance to each type.
-This is because the same type can have different distances for different code targets.
-Note that, mutation does not control which branch it will flip, so when choosing what type of object to mutate, we should choose based on all the branches that a type might be relevant to.
-This is why we unify type distances among all code targets.
-Our extension uses a different mutation operation by running the mutation operation over the updated fuzzer-controlled input $i_c$, the uncovered code targets $\overline{\mathcal{C}}_{\mathcal{K}}$ and the map of typing distances $\mathcal{D}$.
-The result of this operation is a mutated input ($i_c'$), and an updated typing distance map $\mathcal{D'}$ ({\bf line 20}).
-Then, GBF proceeds with running the program on the newly constructed program input, then if new coverage is achieved then the new coverage is removed from the set uncovered code target if matched ({\bf line 29}).
-We discuss each component in detail in the following sections (Sec.-\ref{label:staticphase} - Sec.~\ref{label:dynamicphase}).
+On {\bf line 20} our extension uses a type-based mutation strategy.
+This process takes the updated fuzzer-chosen input $i_c$, the uncovered code targets $\overline{\mathcal{C}}_{\mathcal{K}}$ and the map of typing distances $\mathcal{D}$.
+The result of this operation is a mutated input ($i_c'$), and an updated typing distance map $\mathcal{D'}$ ({\bf line 20}), which can de/prioritize types depending on whether a statically identified types was matched with a dynamic one.
+Finally, GBF proceeds by running the program on the newly constructed program input.
+If new coverage is achieved then the newly covered code target(s) is removed from the set uncovered code target ({\bf line 29}).
+We discuss each component in detail in the following sections (\ref{label:staticphase} - \ref{label:dynamicphase}).